Oblivire/SculkDragonUtils/README.md

 Credits:
 ============
-Code for the Sobel shader implementation is from the Goggles mod (https://modrinth.com/mod/goggles)
+Code for the Sobel shader implementation is from the Goggles mod (https://modrinth.com/mod/goggles) by IceWasTaken

 Mapping Names:
 ============